thibault-faure/Fil.tr/README.md

 Time option is available with these values:

 	* "server" - The time and date reference is based on current time and date in UTC/GMT.
 This is the default option.
-	* "local" - The time and date reference is based on current time and date in the user time zone
+	* "local"  - The time and date reference is based on current time and date in the user time zone.
 	* "UTC+\*" - The time and date reference is based on current time and date in UTC+\* zone _(from UTC-12 to UTC+14)_

 [_go on top_](#index)